Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-where $\ket{\bar{F}} \defn \ket{- - \cdots - -}$ is a spin-1 ``ferromagnetic" state polarized in the $(-\hat{z})$ direction.
-Note that $\ket{\Phi_n}$ can also be expressed by acting $Q \defn (Q^\dagger)^\dagger$ multiple times on the ferromagnetic state $\ket{F} \defn \ket{+ + \cdots + +}$. $\ket{F}$ and $\ket{\bar{F}}$ are the highest and lowest ladder states of the ``pseudospin" $SU(2)$ symmetry generated by the operators $Q^\dagger$ and $Q$, hence this tower of QMBS spans a complete multiplet of the corresponding $SU(2)$, similar to the ferromagnetic tower of QMBS discussed in Sec.~\ref{subsec:FMtowerscar}.
-Indeed, the momentum $k = \pi$ ``$\pi$-bimagnon" tower of Eq.~(\ref{eq:spin1XYQMBS}) can be unitarily mapped on to momentum $k = 0$ ``$0$-bimagnon" tower which directly maps on to the spin-1/2 ferromagnetic tower, and we summarize this mapping in App.~\ref{subsec:unitaryspin1xy}.
-Another similarity to the spin-1/2 ferromagnetic tower is that the operators that permute the sites of the lattice are in the bond algebra of the $0$-bimagnon QMBS (see App.~\ref{subsec:permspin1xy}), hence the $0$-bimagnon states lack a spatial structure, i.e., they are invariant under arbitrary permutations of the sites.
-Similar to the previous examples, we wish to construct a local algebra spanned by ket-bra operators of the QMBS eigenstates, i.e., $\lgen \ketbra{\Phi_n}{\Phi_m} \rgen$ or $\lgen \ketbra{\Phi_n} \rgen$.
-Since the spin-1 XY Hamiltonian can be completely understood within the Shiraishi-Mori formalism of Eq.~(\ref{eq:SMgeneral}) (see \cite{schecter2019weak,mark2020unified} for the details of this construction, also App.~\ref{app:S1XY} for the expressions of the Shiraishi-Mori projectors), it is straightforward to repeat the procedure discussed earlier in Sec.~\ref{subsubsec:SMexhaustive} to construct the corresponding local algebras.
+Similar to the previous examples, we wish to construct a local algebra whose commutant is spanned by ket-bra operators of the QMBS eigenstates, i.e., $\lgen \ketbra{\Phi_n}{\Phi_m} \rgen$ or $\lgen \ketbra{\Phi_n} \rgen$.
+Since the spin-1 XY Hamiltonian can be completely understood within the Shiraishi-Mori formalism of Eq.~(\ref{eq:SMgeneral}) (see \cite{schecter2019weak,mark2020unified} for the details of this construction, and also App.~\ref{app:S1XY} for the expressions of the Shiraishi-Mori projectors), it is straightforward to repeat the procedure discussed earlier in Sec.~\ref{subsubsec:SMexhaustive} to construct the corresponding local algebras.
 However, we illustrate a different approach here, which might be more useful for searching for physically relevant Hamiltonians with the same QMBS.
-In particular, we restrict our search to local algebras that have additional natural symmetries, e.g., with $U(1)$ symmetry, hence we are interested in constructing the local algebras $\tmA^{(\XY)}_{\scar}$ and $\mA^{(\XY)}_{\scar}$ such that the commutant is given by $\tmC^{(\XY)}_{\scar} \defn \lgen \{\ketbra{\Phi_m}{\Phi_n}\}, S^z_{\tot} \rgen$ and $\mC^{(\XY)}_{\scar} \defn \lgen \{\ketbra{\Phi_n}\}, S^z_{\tot} \rgen$.
-For the spin-1 XY case, we guess a set of nice nearest neighbor terms that generate the desired bond algebra, and we conjecture that the bond and commutant algebra pair for all $L$ in OBC and even $L$ in PBC is given by
+In particular, we restrict our search to local algebras that have additional natural symmetries, e.g., with $U(1)$ symmetry, hence we are interested in constructing the local algebras $\tmA^{(\XY)}_{\scar}$ and $\mA^{(\XY)}_{\scar}$ such that the commutants are given by $\tmC^{(\XY)}_{\scar} \defn \lgen \{\ketbra{\Phi_m}{\Phi_n}\}, S^z_{\tot} \rgen$ and $\mC^{(\XY)}_{\scar} \defn \lgen \{\ketbra{\Phi_n}\}, S^z_{\tot} \rgen$.
+We guess a set of nice nearest neighbor terms that generate the desired bond algebra, and we conjecture that the bond and commutant algebra pair for all $L$ in OBC and even $L$ in PBC is given by

 which we numerically verify for small system sizes using methods we discuss in \cite{moudgalya2022numerical}.
 Given this bond algebra, the degeneracy of the eigenstates can be lifted as in the ferromagnetic and AKLT tower examples, by the addition of $S^z_{\tot}$ to the generators of $\tmA_{\scar}$.
 Hence we then expect the local and commutant algebra pair